vertexproject/synapse/docs/synapse/httpapi.rst

 Aha
 ---

-A Synapse Aha service implements an HTTP for assisting with devops.
+A Synapse Aha service implements an HTTP API for assisting with devops.

 /api/v1/aha/provision/service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~